SaraRiveraMendez/NorNorm-ML-furniture-models/dataset/README.roboflow.txt

-The-Mexican-Project - v1 Zoom-Rotation-Dataset
+The-Mexican-Project - v4 2025-08-13 7:45am
 ==============================

-This dataset was exported via roboflow.com on August 12, 2025 at 12:14 PM GMT
+This dataset was exported via roboflow.com on August 13, 2025 at 1:45 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects